-For corporate or higher education customers, Custom Upstreams is included for Pantheon Enterprise with Gold Support and higher, and all Pantheon EDU accounts.
+For corporate or higher education customers, Custom Upstreams is included for Pantheon Enterprise Gold Accounts and higher, and all Pantheon EDU accounts.
 You can learn more by reaching out to our accounts team using the forms on the pages linked here.

 Support for Custom Upstreams requires that the externally hosted upstream repository is connected properly to the platform.
 For details, see Get Support.
 If you are considering a Composer based workflow, refer to Composer Fundamentals and Workflows.